Bayesian inference for stochastic differential equation mixed effects models of a tumor xenography study: Mixed effects models of tumor growth

 \subsection{Ordinary mixed effects models}

 Denote with $M$ the number of subjects in a given treatment group.
 Assume that tumor volumes from subject $i$ are measured at discrete time points $t_{i0}<\ldots<t_{in_i}$, $i=1,\ldots,M$.
-In a planned experiment, such as the one considered in section \ref{sec:case-study}, time points will usually be the same for all subjects, i.e.\ $t_{ij}=t_j$, but the number of observations $n_i$ may differ between subjects.
-For instance, the mice in the above mentioned experiment were sacrificed when their tumor volume exceeded a critical size prescribed by the ethical guidelines.
-Denote with $V_{ij}=V_i(t_j)$ the exact tumor volume of subject $i$ at time $t_j$, $j=1,...,n_i$.
+In a planned experiment, such as the one considered in section \ref{sec:case-study}, time points will usually be the same for all subjects, i.e.\ $t_{ij}=t_j$, while the number of observations $n_i$ may differ between subjects as the mice get sacrificed when their tumor volume exceeded a critical size prescribed by the ethical guidelines.
+Denote with $V_{ij}=V_i(t_j)$ the exact tumor volume for subject $i$ at time $t_j$, $j=1,...,n_i$.
 We model the observations as

 where the $\varepsilon_{ij}$'s are i.i.d.\ normally distributed measurements errors with $\varepsilon_{ij}\sim\mathcal{N}(0,\sigma_\varepsilon^2)$.
 This means that we assume tumor volumes to be measured with multiplicative log-normal measurement errors.
-Experimental practice consists in measuring the length and width of the tumor and approximate its volume by that of an ellipsoid, which results in a measurement accuracy that is typically within $\pm 20\%$ of the true volume.
+In experimental practice the length and width of the tumor is measured on the skin surface and the volume is approximated by that of an ellipsoid, resulting in a measurement accuracy that is typically within $\pm 20\%$ of the true volume.